 Methanex is required to supply Council with a report every two years addressing the programme Methanex has in place to reduce their use of water.
 This report is a new requirement of consent 0820-2 and 0801-2 (granted in April 2008).
-The most recent report was received the 2015-2016 monitoring period.
+The most recent report was received during the 2015-2016 monitoring period.
 These reports cover developments and initiatives over the two preceding years.
+The next report is expected in 2018 to cover the 2016 and 2017 calendar years.
+A report was received in September 2018 and will be discussed in the 2018-2019 monitoring report.

 Methanex is also required to supply Council with a report every five years showing the results of the testing of the water take pipeline.
-This report is a new requirement of consent 0820-2 and 0801-2 (granted in April 2008).
-The first report was due in 2013.
+This report is a new requirement of consent 0820-2 and 0801-2 (granted in April